What can't cancer survival rates tell you?

 - Give you information about the latest treatments.
 People included in the latest cancer statistics were diagnosed more than five years ago.
 The effects of any recent treatment discoveries won't affect survival statistics for at least five years.

 - Tell you what treatments to choose.
-That's entirely up to you and your doctor.
+That's up to you and your doctor.
 For some people, the treatment with the greatest chance for remission is the one they'll choose.
-But many people figure other factors, such as side effects, cost and the treatment schedule, into their decision.
+But many people take other factors, such as side effects, cost and the treatment schedule, into their decision.

 Understanding the numbers

-If your doctor talks about statistics and you don't understand, ask for an explanation that makes sense to you.
+If your doctor talks about statistics and you don't understand, ask for an explanation that makes sense.
 Ask questions if you need more information.

 It's up to you and your doctor to interpret the numbers.
-You might think a 63 percent survival rate is positive, or it may frighten you as you think about your future.
-Your doctor can help you put the statistics in perspective and help you understand your individual situation.
+You might think a 68 percent survival rate is positive, or it may frighten you as you think about your future.
+Your doctor can help you put the statistics in perspective and understand your individual situation.

 You might choose to ignore cancer survival rates

-It's entirely up to you whether you want to know the survival rates associated with your type and stage of cancer.
-Because survival rates can't tell you about your situation specifically, you might find the statistics are impersonal and not very helpful.
+It's up to you whether you want to know the survival rates associated with your type and stage of cancer.
+Because survival rates can't tell you about your situation, you might find the statistics impersonal and not helpful.
 But some people want to know everything they can about their cancer.
-For that reason you might choose to know all the statistics that pertain to you.
+For that reason, you might choose to know all the pertinent statistics.

-Knowing more about your cancer can reduce the anxiety you feel as you analyze your options and begin your treatment, but survival statistics can be confusing and frightening.
+Knowing more about your cancer can reduce your anxiety as you analyze your options and begin your treatment, but survival statistics can be confusing and frightening.
 Tell your doctor if you'd prefer not to pay attention to the numbers.
-And if you have any questions or concerns about the statistics associated with your cancer, talk about it with your doctor.
+Some people prefer to know the "big picture," rather than detailed statistics.
+Let your doctor know how you prefer to receive the information.
+And if you have any questions or concerns about the statistics associated with your cancer, talk to your doctor.

 See more In-depth

-- Understanding prognosis and cancer statistics: Questions and answers.
+- Understanding cancer prognosis.
 National Cancer Institute. http://www.cancer.gov/cancertopics/factsheet/support/prognosis-stats.
-Accessed Feb.
-22, 2011.
+Accessed Nov.
+6, 2013.